j0gurt/j0gurt.github.io/readme.md

 ## My medium
+### CSS grid base template.
+To run this, you need:
-This site works only in latest Chrome Canary
+- latest Chrome Canary
+- turn on the experimental Web Platform features flag in chrome://flags

+Enjoy!